‘Twist And Shout’

 ‘All My Loving’

-The Beatles' only official live album was recorded over three nights at the Hollywood Bowl in Los Angeles, in 1964 and 1965.
+The Beatles’ first official live album was recorded over three nights at the Hollywood Bowl in Los Angeles, in 1964 and 1965.

 George Martin had originally wanted to record The Beatles’ concerts at New York’s Carnegie Hall on 12 February 1964, during their first US visit.
 Although Capitol Records agreed, he was denied permission by the American Federation of Musicians.

 As the effects of Beatlemania became all pervasive, the label decided to release a live album to capitalise on The Beatles’ US success.
 During their first full American tour Capitol agreed to record the group’s concert at the Hollywood Bowl on 23 August 1964.